What is the Width Size of LED Light Strip?

 You may also like: How to install LED lights to your Bed

-Do Wider LED Strips Consume More Energy?
+Understanding Energy Consumption: Do Wider LED Strips Use More Energy?

 One common misconception about LED light strips is that wider strips consume more energy.
 This is not the case.
 The width of an LED strip has no bearing on how much energy it consumes.
 The only thing that affects energy consumption is the number of diodes that are used in the strip.